-This Athlete news page includes headlines, articles, and citations about athlete and athletic news from diverse, English-language news sources around the world.
+This Athlete news page includes headlines, summaries, and article citations about athlete and athletic news from diverse, English-language news sources around the world.

 News articles are ordered by publication date, with the newest article listed first and the oldest article listed last.

 - A football player unrestrained by his wheelchair

 Danny Lilya, 16, was born with a broken back and has never walked.
 But that hasn't kept the MInnesota youth from playing football with the Moose Lake Rebels.
 Mark Strassman has the tale of a very special athlete